 In a large bowl, mash your bananas.

-Set the timer for 15 minutes and keep a watchful eye during the last 7 minutes as it will go by quickly and your bread could be finished early.
+Keep a watchful eye during the last 7 minutes as it will go by quickly and your bread could be finished early.

 During the first 6 minutes of baking the top appears raw, wet, and gooey with cooked edges (like a pancake waiting to be flipped).